-BIOL 3940 Selected Topics in Creative Inquiry I 1-3 (1-3) Group research projects.
-Disciplinary and multidisciplinary group research projects develop the student's ability to discover, analyze, and evaluate data.
-Students are required to document their research activities in their portfolios.
-May be repeated for a maximum of 24 credits.
-Honors students must take at least six credits consequently with the same research advisor and write an honors thesis and make a public presentation.
+BIOL 3940 Selected Topics in Creative Inquiry I 1-3 (1-3) Disciplinary and multidisciplinary group research projects develop the student's ability to discover, analyze, and evaluate data.
+Departmental honors students must take at least six credits over a two-semester period with the same research advisor, write an honors thesis, and make a public presentation of their research.
 These credits may include BIOL 3940, BIOL 4940 or both.
 Includes Honors sections.
-Preg.
-Consent of instructor.
+May be repeated for a maximum of 24 credits.Preq: Consent of instructor.

-BIOL (MICR) 4940 Selected Topics in Creative Inquiry II 2-3 (1) May be repeated for a maximum of 24 credits.
-Honors students must take at least six credits consequently with the same research advisor and write an honors thesis and make a public presentation.
-The two semesters may include BIOL 3940, BIOL 4940, or both.
+BIOL (MICR) 4940 Selected Topics in Creative Inquiry II 2-3 (1) Disciplinary and multidisciplinary group research projects with the goal of developing the students' ability to discover, analyze, and evaluate data.
+Departmental honors students must take at least six credits over a two-semester period with the same research advisor, write an honors thesis, and make a public presentation of their research.
+These credits may include BIOL 3940, BIOL 4940 or both.
 Includes Honors sections.
+May also be offered as MICR 4940.
+May be repeated for a maximum of 24 credits.
 Preq: Consent of instructor.
 Coreq: BIOL 4941.

 BIOL (MICR) 4941 Selected Topics in Creative Inquiry II Laboratory 0 (3-6) Non-credit laboratory to accompany BIOL 4940.
 May also be offered as MICR 4941.
-Coreg: BIOL 4940.
+Coreq: BIOL 4940.